 On this dayJun 01, 1921

-On May 30th, while working in a building in downtown Tulsa, nineteen-year-old Dick Rowland boarded an elevator operated by Sarah Page, a seventeen-year-old white girl.
+On May 30, while working in a building in downtown Tulsa, 19-year-old Dick Rowland boarded an elevator operated by Sarah Page, a 17-year-old white girl.
 When a store clerk heard a scream, he ran to the elevator to find Ms. Page.
-The clerk assumed that the young black man in the elevator had tried to attack Ms. Page, and quickly called police to arrest Dick Rowland.
+The clerk assumed that the young Black man in the elevator had tried to attack Ms. Page, and quickly called police to arrest Dick Rowland.

 Enraged, members of the mob returned with firearms, and several white people were killed or wounded in the ensuing gunfight.
-When the black men returned to Greenwood, white rioters followed and attacked the community, burning forty city blocks, killing at least several dozen black residents, and displacing many more.
+When the Black men returned to Greenwood, white rioters followed and attacked the community, burning 40 city blocks, killing hundreds of Black residents, and displacing many more.

 None of the white rioters were convicted of any crime for their violent attack, and survivors of the violence received no compensation for lost property.
 In 2001, eighty years after the massacre, Oklahoma approved funds to redevelop the area and build a memorial.

 Today, the Greenwood Cultural Center stands in the same community where the massacre took place, committed to preserving and sharing the proud and tragic history of "Black Wall Street."

 The Equal Justice Initiative works to end mass incarceration, excessive punishment, and racial inequality.Learn more

 About this website

 Until we confront our history of racial injustice and its legacy, we cannot overcome the racial bias that exists today.Learn more